Frequently Asked Questions

-If you have a question that isn't answered below, or just want to get in touch, please email AskCampusServices@nyu.edu or call 212-998-4900.
+If you have a question that isn't answered below, or just want to get in touch, please email us at AskCampusServices@nyu.edu.

 New York University requires all first-year students living in NYU housing to participate in the NYU Dining meal plan program.
-All Freshmen living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton, Rubin and
+All first year students living in traditional-style residence halls — Founders, Brittany, Goddard, Lipton, Rubin and

-Weinstein — must maintain a minimum of a 225 Flex plan or higher.
-Freshmen or first-year students living in apartment-style residence buildings must maintain a minimum of a 120 Flex meal plan or higher.
-Please note all incoming Freshmen are defaulted a 225 Flex meal plan.
+Weinstein — must maintain a minimum of a 200 Flex plan or higher.
+First-year students living in apartment-style residence buildings must maintain a minimum of a 120 Flex meal plan or higher.
+Please note all incoming first year students are defaulted a 225 Flex meal plan.

 Students who live off campus are not required to have a meal plan, but may select any meal plan option.
-Please visit our homepage for more information regarding NYU Dining Services, including meal plan options and rates.
+Please visit our meal plan page for more information.

 When a student signs up or changes a meal plan membership after the beginning of a semester, the plan and charges are pro-rated for the remainder of that semester.
 Charges and refunds for all meal plans (flex plans and Dining Dollars included) are calculated on a daily basis.
 Charges begin on the activation date, not when the students begin using their plan.